starparvin/Getting-and-Cleaning-Data/README.md

 * Alternatively you can run the script from command line: $Rscript run_analysis.R

 ## Output
 The Script will read the data, transform it and clean it according to the requirments and Write the clean data into a file named: "tidy_clean_data.txt".
 This file contain the average measurements for each Subject and Activity.
-This data containes 180 row and 68 columns.
+This data containes 180 rows and 68 columns.